-The Common Industry Competencies (CIC) Specification defines consistent requirements for training courses, competency and validity periods.
+The Common Industry Competencies (CIC) Specification (Rev 7) defines consistent industry requirements for training courses, competency and validity periods.
 It removes confusion that has the potential to hurt people, while providing cost efficiency by eliminating duplication in training requirements.

 The Specification also requires that CIC records be maintained.
 These records shall be:

 - subject to verification to confirm that they are valid, &

 - stored in a secure manner and in accordance with relevant Privacy legislation.

 History and Continuous Development of the Common Industry Competency Specification

 The general concept of “industry competency” focuses on the ability to perform particular tasks to the standard of performance expected in the workplace.

 In 2015 it was recognised that Operators and Contractors within our industry had established similar but not identical requirements for safety training and competence.
 These inconsistencies in requirements resulted in confusion and inefficiencies, as different operators could not allow access to their sites unless their own specific competency requirements were met.

 The Competence and Behaviour Working Group established a team to address the issue, and the first release of the Common Industry Competencies Specification was released in 2016.
 It has been revised and extended each year and is now at Rev 7.

 Use of this Specification removed confusion, eliminated duplication in training requirements, and improved cost efficiency.
 It also has improved worker mobility, allowed Operators and Contractors to better target their training spend, enabled faster mobilisation of workers to site and increased confidence around the competency of the industry’s workforce.